mwhite102/ValidatingWPFWithDataAnnotations/Readme.md

-# A WPF / MVVM Light application using DataAnnotations for validating form input .
+# A WPF / MVVM Light application using DataAnnotations for validating form input.

-To begin, add a reference to System.ComponentModel.DataAnnotations.